-As of September 30, 2022 (unaudited)

-Actual Pro Forma Pro Forma as Adjusted (1)

-(in thousands, excep t share an d per sha re data)

-Convertible notes, noncurrent \$ 2,506 \$ \$

-Loans payable 56

-Shareholders' (deficit) equity:

-Class A common shares, no par value; no maximum number of shares authorized, shares issued and outstanding, actual; no shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted

-Class B non-voting common shares, no par value; no maximum number of shares authorized, shares issued and outstanding, actual; no shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted

-Common shares, no par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted
+As of September 30, 2022 (unaudited) Actual Pro Forma Pro Forma as Adjusted (1) (in thousands, excep t share and per share data) Convertible notes, noncurrent \$ 2,506 \$ \$ - Loans payable 56 56 Shareholders' (deficit) equity: Class A common shares, no par value; no maximum number of shares authorized, shares issued and outstanding, actual; no shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted Class B non-voting common shares, no par value; no maximum number of shares authorized, shares issued and outstanding, actual; no shares authorized, no shares issued or outstanding, pro forma and pro forma as adjusted Common shares, no par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted Total shareholders' (deficit) equity (5,749) 4,678 4,675 Total capitalization \$ (3,187) \$ 4,734 \$ 4,675

-Additional paid-in capital 30,790

-Accumulated other comprehensive income 260

-Accumulated deficit (36,799)

-Total shareholders' (deficit) equity (5,749)

-Total capitalization \$ (3,187) \$ \$

-(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per unit, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total shareholders' (deficit) equity and total capitalization by approximately

-\$ million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 common shares in the number of common shares offered by us would increase (decrease) our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total shareholders' (deficit) equity and total capitalization by approximately \$ million, assuming the common shares offered by this prospectus are sold at the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$4.00 per share would increase (decrease) our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total shareholders' (deficit) equity and total capitalization by approximately \$1.8 million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 common shares in the number of common shares offered by us would increase (decrease) our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total shareholders' (deficit) equity and total capitalization by approximately \$3.6 million, assuming the common shares offered by this prospectus are sold at the assumed initial public offering price of \$4.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.